Whatever your reason for using a VPN, one of its main functions is to change your virtual location by changing your IP address to the internet.

 How to change your location with a VPN

-- First, choose a decent, reliable VPN if you don’t have one yet.
+- Choose a reliable VPN if you don’t have one yet.
 NordVPN is a good choice.

-- Download your VPN and install it on your computer if you haven’t already done so.
+- Download your VPN and install it on your computer.

-- Open your VPN and login.
-If this is your first time logging into your VPN, you should be given a list of VPNs to connect to.
+- Open and log in your VPN.
+If this is your first time logging into your VPN, you should be given a list of servers to connect to.